dieterich-lab/Baltica/docs/intro.md

 ## The life of RNA transcripts is complex
-Alternative romoter usage, Alternative Splicing (AS), and alternative polyadenylation site usage are processes that contribute to the transcriptome complexity by producing different RNA transcript isoforms.
+Alternative promoter usage, Alternative Splicing (AS), and alternative polyadenylation site usage are processes that contribute to the transcriptome complexity by producing different RNA transcript isoforms.
 AS is defined by a series of enzymatic reactions by which ribonucleoprotein complexes (spliceosomes) sequentially excise introns from a premature mRNA (pre-mRNA) and ligate the donor exon, at the 5' end of the intron, to the acceptor exon, at the 3' end of the intron.
 Once complete, the series of splicing events produces an mRNA isoform, which encodes the protein-coding sequence.
 Alternative combinations of exons produce different mRNA isoforms; thus, AS enables one pre-mRNA to generated many transcripts and protein isoforms, consequently diversifying the gene function.